 Over the years, I have developed a love/hate relationship with Valentine’s Day.
 As an adult, this holiday told me for years I was not lovable even though God says that I am.
 When I was a kid I loved this day.
 I loved taking the time to hand-select what card I would give each of my classmates. l put them in the envelope and would write my classmate’s name on them and add hearts.
 I couldn’t wait to give out my cards and get cards back.
 The parties were always filled with games, food, cupcakes, and homemade cookies from one of my classmate’s mom.
 The very first thing I did when I got home was open each card and read them out loud.
 I have never been a big candy eater so I would share it with my siblings.
 Nevertheless, I had a smile on my face at the end of this holiday.

 February 14, 1998, is a day that I put a dump truckload of rocks around my heart, and I completely blocked out.
 NO woman wants to publicly admit that they have been date raped.
 Especially on Valentine’s Day.
 A day that the world is to see that someone loves you as much as you love them.
 It was the first year that I had been truly wined and dined.
 The toughest part was I became pregnant that dark Valentine’s Day in 1998 with my third child.
 It took me a while to accept what happened that night.
 I didn’t even realize that I was in denial for quite a few years.
 For almost two decades, I lived with a ton of shame, guilt, fear, anger, and sadness.
 I was mad at myself that I didn’t see it coming.
-From that day forward I continued to love on my children but left myself out of that equation for getting it back romantically.
-I am good at and still do give my children a small gift on this day even as adults.
+From that day forward I continued to love on my children but left myself out of that equation for getting it back.
+I am good at giving love and still do give my children and the ones I love a small gift on this day.
 But, hating this day would allow me to disconnect my heart and my emotions and get through this very painful day.

 - I stopped letting relationships and the lack thereof define me.
 It was tough but it was necessary.
 I kept looking for men to heal the hurt that I had been living with for decades that only God could heal.
 My name Cheryl means beloved.
 When I found this out, I chuckled because my name means love.
 And the enemy for years kept telling me I wasn’t.
 When God gave me the scripture from the Song of Solomon 6:3, “I am beloved, and my beloved is mine” it allowed me to connect to the love of the Father and it was the release of the healing of that darkness in my soul.